LoganMerchant/project-one/README.md

 * Spotify API

 ## Application's Purpose
-Allows a user to find more information about a given country, so that they can experience that culture in a small way, without having to actually trav If however the user would like to eventually travel to said country, they will be all the more prepared after using this application.
+Allows a user to find more information about a given country, so that they can experience that culture in a small way, without having to actually travel.
+If however the user would like to eventually travel to said country, they will be all the more prepared after using this application.

 ## Development Process
 The collaborators on this project each took on their own role and they are as follows: